whoisorioki/whoisorioki/README.md

 ## Skills

-- I code in in C and Python.
+- I code in C and Python.
 Currently work in progress.

 ## Education